harshalpatil2012/DevUtils/Database/Oracle-OJDBC-Benchmarking-Details.md

 New features and optimizations added to the driver over time.
 Improved support for newer versions of Java and JDBC.
 Bug fixes and enhancements made to the driver.
-To enhance the performance of your applications, it is recommended to upgrade to a newer version of OJDBC.
+To enhance the performance of applications, it is recommended to upgrade to a newer version of OJDBC.

 Here are some performance optimization tips: